oneoffcoder/books/sphinx/python-dothis/source/string-concatenation.rst

 .. highlight:: python
    :linenothreshold: 1

-The key here is to avoid writing too much code just to concatenate a string.
-In the discouraged approach, note how we have to add logic to append a comma `,`?
-In the encourage approach, the for loop is gone and there is no more need for when to add a comma.
+Avoid writing extra control flow just to concatenate strings.
+In the first approach, you need extra logic to place commas correctly.
+In the second, ``join`` expresses the intent directly.

 Don't do this
 ^^^^^^^^^^^^^